Helping Colour-Blind Children ...and Teachers!

 Being consistent with the names and descriptions of objects can help colour blind children learn the colours of items.
 Try not to use ambiguous terms turquoise, mauve or lilac

-Downloads, teaching sheets, workbooks, worksheets and text book pages can all be check for colour meaning by photocopying into black and white or greyscale.
-Monitors and displays can be swtiched to black and white and if you are adept with photo software like photoshop then greyscale versions of almonst anything can be created.
+Downloads, teaching sheets, workbooks, worksheets and textbook pages can all be check for colour meaning by photocopying into black and white or greyscale.
+Monitors and displays can be switched to black and white and if you are adept with photo software like photoshop then greyscale versions of almost anything can be created.

-Check with any of your children, staff or friends who have been diagnosed with colour blindness to try and identify where you may be able to improve your teaching or you work area.
-You may also be helping non colour blind users by levelling the playing field.
+Check with any of your children, staff or friends who have been diagnosed with colour blindness to try and identify where you may be able to improve your teaching or your work area.
+You may also be helping non-colour blind users by levelling the playing field.

 For more information on colour blindness visit www.colourblindawareness.org

 Playing to Learn - Child Led Play